 You can also pick up free toilet dye strips to check for toilet leaks.

 Commercial customers can request these easy-to-use water conservation clings (non-stick) on lavatory mirrors.
 The signs help remind customers and employees to be mindful of water waste.
 Sign requests can be made by calling (925) 931-5515, or email: firstname.lastname@example.org.

 In cooperation with Zone 7, you can receive rebates of up to $100 for qualifying purchases of high-efficiency Energy Star Most Efficient Clothes Washers.
 Zone 7 is ending the Energy Star Most Efficient Clothes Washer Program at the end of this year because plumbing and energy codes are changing and will only allow Energy Star rated clothes washers to be sold in the market.

-Applications for qualifying Energy Star Most Efficient Clothes Washers purchased and installed on or before December 31, 2017 must be mailed and postmarked by March 1, 2018.
-Purchases after December 31, 2017 or applications received after March 1, 2018 will not be eligible for rebate.
+This program is anticipated to end December 31, 2018.
+Applications for qualifying Energy Star Most Efficient Clothes Washers purchased and installed on or before December 31, 2018 must be mailed and postmarked by March 1, 2019.